gtallest2/algolia2/README.md

 # Post Submission: Algolia Solutions Team Hiring Assignment - Updates & Improvements

+## Things to Update
+- ~~Add Feedback Message for No Results~~
+- Add number totals for Ratings, Payment Options, and Price Ranges
+- Write more tests and comments
+- Rewrite SASS
+- Change search bar to fixed on mobile
+- Investigate bug where some results do not animate in

 ## Future Features to Add
 - A favorites/bookmarking feature
 - Adding search for facets